Roku announces upgrades to some of our favorite products - CNN Underscored

 Roku’s streaming devices and sound products have consistently found their way into our “best of” roundups as one of the top picks.
-Just look at the top pick of our best soundbars of 2021, where the Roku Smart Soundbar currently sits on the throne.
+Just look at the No. 1 spot in our best soundbars of 2021, where the Roku Smart Soundbar currently sits on the throne.
 Then there’s our best streaming sticks and devices of 2021 guide — and wouldn’t you know it, the Roku Ultra has top honors there.
 It’s a similar story with best TVs as well, with the TCL 5-Series Roku TV as the overall pick.

 And for that reason, we’re excited to see Roku introduce three new devices and a significant software update that improves its current product line.
 More specifically, Roku just announced the $29 Voice Remote Pro, $39 Express 4K+ and $179 Streambar Pro.
 You can buy the Voice Remote Pro right now, while the Express 4K+ and Streambar Pro are available for preorder, with deliveries starting next month.
 And alongside new hardware, Roku is prepping OS 10, which will arrive to a number of current-gen devices.